ckreon/shadowlink-site/_posts/2016-05-25-ransomware.md

 ##### Exposure

-If you remember from back in our [post on malware](http://www.shadowlinkit.com/malware/), there a wide variety of attack vectors malware can use to infect your system.
+If you remember from back in our [post on malware](http://www.shadowlinkit.com/malware/), there are a wide variety of attack vectors malware can use to infect your system.
 Ransomware can use most of these methods but generally is found propagating through email attachments, P2P site downloads, malicious links and through malvertising:

 * You get an email that could be from a spoofed address of a trusted sender or look like you sent yourself something.
-The attachment could be a Word document with a macro that gets things going once you open the file.
-Or it could be a RAR with a CHM file inside that you're instructed to open.
+The attachment could be a Word document with a macro(small bits of code) that gets things going once you open the file.
+Or it could be a RAR(archive) with a CHM file(executable code) inside that you're instructed to open.

 * You are sent, or otherwise obtain, an infected MP3, JPG, video, or application from a P2P sharing resource.